cyclus/cyclus.github.com/source/module/toolkit.rst

 Symbolic Functions
 ++++++++++++++++++

-The ``cyclus::toolkit::SymbolicFunction`` class and its deritatives provides an object-oriented hierarchy to represent symbolic functions.
+The ``cyclus::toolkit::SymbolicFunction`` class and its derivatives provide an object-oriented hierarchy to represent symbolic functions.
 Factory methods are provided by the ``cyclus::toolkit::SymbFunctionFactory`` class.